Emerging market currencies have mirrored the U.S. dollar

 Key Takeaways

-• We continue to believe that sustained stronger performance in EM currencies may not be seen until 2024’s recovery cycle, with rates dropping in developed economies.
+• We continue to believe that sustained stronger performance in EM currencies may not be seen until we move past the current period of dollar strength.